top of page

 Age Limit for B.Sc LL.B Course

-As per the eligibility criteria, the maximum age limit for admission to the B.Sc LL.B course is 20 years for candidates belonging to the General category, and 22 years for those from SC, ST, and other backward communities.
+According to the eligibility criteria, there is an upper age limit for admission to the B.Sc LL.B course, which is 20 years for candidates of the General category, and 22 years for SC, ST and other backward classes.

 Required Skills for B.Sc LL.B Course

-To excel in the B.Sc LL.B course, students should possess an analytical mindset, strong critical reasoning, and the ability to think logically and creatively.
+To succeed at the B.Sc LL.B level students should have an analytical mind, strong critical reasoning skills, and the ability to think logically and creatively.

-Good research skills, public speaking confidence, a problem-solving attitude, and quick decision-making abilities are also valuable traits that contribute to success in this field.
+Good research skills, confidence in public speaking, and a problem-solving and quick decision-making attitude, are also important traits for becoming proficient and successful in Law.

 Career Prospects and Job Opportunities